 Gantt chart templates are project timelines used in project management.
 They show all project details, including tasks, assigned roles, and dependencies, placed on a timeline.
-Use these templates to show a visual display of your project plan with a clearly defined timeline, as opposed to a more detailed, text-heavy project plan with no secure start or end dates.
+Gantt chart templates use different colors to illustrate the tasks that make up a project.
+You can use these templates to show a visual display of your project plan with a clearly defined timeline, as opposed to a more detailed, text-heavy project plan with no secure start or end dates.

-You can create a Gantt chart template in Asana by creating your project in Timeline View.
+While there isn’t a free Gantt chart template premade in Asana, you can make your own Gantt chart template by creating your project in Timeline View.
 From there, add project tasks, dates, dependencies, and assigned roles.
 Share your project with stakeholders and use it to coordinate work across your team and organization.

 Project managers who prefer a visual display for project planning should use a Gantt chart template.
 They’re best for projects that don’t require subtasks or finer details to be on display at all times.
 Instead, they’re used by managers to show the big-picture project tasks and timeline.